analogrelay/SignalRTutorial/tutorial/part1/index.md

     app.UseSignalR(routes =>
     {
-        routes.MapHub<ChatHub>("/chat");
+        routes.MapHub<ChatHub>("/hubs/chat");
     });
 }
 ```

+This configures the hub so that it is available at the URL `/hubs/chat`.
+You can use any URL you want, but it can't match an existing MVC action or Razor Page.

 **NOTE**: You'll need to add a using directive for `SignalRTutorial.Hubs` in order to use `ChatHub` in your `MapHub` call.

 ## Building the client-side

 Now that we have the server hub up and running, we need to add code to the `Chat.cshtml` page to use the client.
 First, however, we need to get the SignalR JavaScript client and add it to our application.
-There are many ways you can do this, such as using a bundling tool like Webpack, but here we're going to go with a fairly simple approach of copying and pasting ;).
+There are many ways you can do this, such as using a bundling tool like Webpack, but here we're going to go with a fairly simple approach of copying and pasting.

 First, create a `package.json` file to hold JavaScript dependencies for the application:

 ```
 › npm init -y
-Wrote to /Users/anurse/Code/anurse/SignalRTutorial/tutorial/code/SignalRTutorial/package.json:

-{
-  "name": "SignalRTutorial",
-  "version": "1.0.0",
-  "description": "",
-  "main": "index.js",
-  "scripts": {
-    "test": "echo \"Error: no test specified\" && exit 1" },
-  "keywords": [],
-  "author": "",
-  "license": "ISC"
-}
 ```

 Then, install the SignalR client:

 ```
-› npm i @aspnet/signalr
+› npm install @aspnet/signalr
-npm notice created a lockfile as package-lock.json.
-You should commit this file. npm WARN SignalRTutorial@1.0.0 No description npm WARN SignalRTutorial@1.0.0 No repository field.

-+ @aspnet/signalr@1.0.0-preview2-30113
-added 1 package in 1.54s
 ```

 You can find the version of the client designed for use in Browsers in `node_modules/@aspnet/signalr/dist/browser`.
 There are minified files there as well.
 For now, let's just copy the `signalr.js` file out of that directory and into `wwwroot/lib/signalr` in the project: